lessthan3/dobi/README.md

     dobi install my-app@1.0.0 site-slug

-Run a development server so your site can load your local code:
+Deploy it to the world:

-    dobi start
+    dobi deploy my-app

 View your site, running your new app:

     dobi open site-slug

-Deploy it to the world: (not available yet)

-    dobi deploy my-app

 ## Examples